velartrill/velartrill.github.io/orig/kestrel.md

 I sigh.
 The dim lights of the triage facility sway in the rafters above as a shockwave from a distant explosion rattles the building.
 The shelling hasn't let up for hours.
 "Did you.
 Really come all the way down here.
 Just to--"

 *"What do you think."* Egret squeezes the bridge of her nose.
 A dazzling flash shatters the night outside the western windows and a wall of noise slams the makeshift hospital, kicking up clouds of dust and sending civilian personnel reflexively diving for cover.
 Egret doesn't even blink.
 "What is this, three broken ribs?
 Shrapnel lacerations all over your thighs?
-Contusions bigger than my damn *skull?* Do you even realize how close you came to *death* today, *Commander?"*
+Contusions bigger than my own *skull?* Do you even realize how close you came to *death* today, *Commander?"*

 "Wagbeak, I swear-- on Matikhe's s-*sainted* balls--" I turn in astonishment at the sound of the voice.
 Spar's *sitting up* somehow, glaring daggers at Egret, leaning heavily on her good arm.
 "The Commander--"